Encoding and Enumerating Acyclic Orientations of Graphs: Acyclic orientations of a complete multipartite graph with labelled vertices

 \section{Acyclic orientations of a complete multipartite graph with labelled vertices}

-In this section we deal with the number of acyclic orientation of a complete multipartite graph with labelled vertices.
+In the previous section, we considered multipartite graphs with unlabeled vertices.
+In this section we deal with the number of acyclic orientations of complete multipartite graphs with labelled vertices.
 Note that using the coding in \eqref{eq:code_function} we can also obtain the poly-Bernoulli numbers $B_{n_1,n_2}$, \emph{i.e.}, number of acyclic orientation of a labelled complete bipartite graph $K_{n_1,n_2}$ with size of each part $n_1$ and $n_2$, respectively, see Proposition \ref{p:labelled}.
 It is well-known that poly-Bernoulli number also counts, for instance, the lonesum matrices \cite{Br} and Callan permutations \cite{BH} among other things.
 The closed formula below was given by Arakawa and Kaneko in \cite{AK}.